nodemailer/nodemailer-web/content/about/pro-support.md

 +++

-Support is available for Nodemailer PRO subscribers.
-If you have trouble setting up or using Nodemailer PRO, then contact [support@nodemailer.com](mailto:support@nodemailer.com).
+Support is available for Nodemailer subscribers.
+If you have trouble setting up or using Nodemailer, then contact [support@nodemailer.com](mailto:support@nodemailer.com).